spacetelescope/stenv/docs/source/pipeline_releases.rst

     source activate demo_2016.1

 .. note::

-    The URL shown in this example does not necessarily reflect the latest iteration available.
+    The URL shown in this example does not reflect the latest iteration available.
 Please consult the :ref:`file_urls` section to ensure you are installing the correct release.

 .. _file_urls: